dsnsgithub/homelab/docs/operations.md

 Notes:

-* Never take down a second member until the first is green — etcd needs 2 of 3.
-* If `etcd members` shows a stale `PEER URL` (e.g. `https://10.3.3.9:2380` vs client `https://10.3.3.192:2379`) or a `talos-xxx` auto-hostname instead of `talos/nodes/cp-0N.yaml`, fix it the same way after the cluster is healthy.
-Keep DHCP reservations on the node IPs — peer URLs do not follow DHCP moves.
 * If quorum is already lost (0-1 members respond), this procedure does not apply.
   Follow the full Sidero disaster recovery instead: snapshot via `talosctl cp`, wipe `EPHEMERAL` on the down nodes, and `talosctl bootstrap --recover-from`.